ddopson/node-selenium-inproc/README.md

 For now, this project is the metaphorical "tip of the iceberg".
 I'm integrating [Zombie.js](http://zombie.labnotes.org/), wrapping both that and Selenium under one roof, throwing in a configurable proxy for storing traces of the server->client traffic, replaying said traces, etc. This is the first piece of that puzzle.

+### Installing

+    npm install selenium-inproc

+During install, npm will trigger the Makefile to download selenium-server-standalone-2.25.0.jar (it's ~31M).
+Once this finishes, you should be good to go.

 # Example

 This is [CoffeeScript](http://coffeescript.org/), which is directly convertable to JS, so don't be intimidated if it's a new syntax to you.
 Same thing, just more terse.